tagohd/mono/Characters/James Redawić/James's Excuse.md

 [Sudo]:  Yeah, that's a good way of looking at it too.
 Basically my first response: Magic doesn't work that way.
 Oh, here's a thought:

 >[!idea] Anyone *can* use magic, but few know it even exists
 >Maybe magic was only recently discovered, given that it exists on [[Mana Plane|a separate plane of reality]].
 Or perhaps magic users try to keep its existence a secret because of how dangerous it is.
 You know, the whole "tearing apart the fabric of reality" thing.
 And it's kind of a last resort because of how dangerous it is.
-I'll expand on this more under [[Magic]].
+I'll expand on this more under [[Magic#Can vs. Should|Magic]].

 >[!idea] Furthermore, magic is kind of a last resort.